Taskkill/dynamic-sandbox/README.md

 # Complete isolation mode
 ## API
-It can run code snippet in completely isolated environment - only functons or properties declared inside snippet can be accessed within snippet code.
+It can run code snippet in completely isolated environment - only functions or properties declared inside snippet can be accessed within snippet code.
 Everything non declared there will fail with `ReferenceError - <variable name> is restricted` error.